CBCD Evaluation Plan TRECVID 2009 (v1)

-In the scenario for 2008 this separate measure is seen as a secondary, diagnostic.
+In the scenario for 2009 this separate measure is seen as a secondary, diagnostic.
 It aims to assess the accuracy of finding the exact extent of the copy in the reference video, once the system has correctly detected a copy.
 The detection accuracy will be measured for each individual transformation.
 The asserted and actual extents of the copy in the reference data will be compared using precision and recall and these two numbers will be combined using the F1 measure, recall and precision will be measured at the optimal operating point where the normalized detection cost is minimal and also at the submitted run threshold.

 3: Copy detection processing time

 Mean time (in seconds) to process a query.
 Processing time is defined as the full time required to process queries from mpg files to result file (including decoding, analysis, features extraction, eventual write/read of intermediate results, eventual loadings of reference subsets, results output).
 Mean time is the full processing time normalized by the number of queries.

 Since the evaluation plan is based on evaluating systems on a range of operating points, it is important that systems overgenerate, i.e. output multiple candidate copies for each query with associated decision scores.
 We strongly suggest that systems compute at least one copy candidate alignment result line for each query and most videos in the reference video dataset, unless the decision score for a certain query video pair is zero.
 In these cases, no result line is necessary.
 It is allowed to output multiple asserted copies within one reference video.
 Be aware though, that the false alarm rate is a heavy component in the evaluation.
 Note also that asserted copies may not overlap.
 Generating multiple asserted copies per reference video is therefore a matter of a recall precision trade-off..